LeonardTheRobot/final-project-web/db_design.md

 Components:
 - user - the user that placed the order
-- zone - the rough area of the map where the user said they are located
+- zone - the rough area of the map where the user said they are located, can be either A, B, C or D
 - items - the items that the user has ordered
 - status - the status of the order, can be either PENDING, IN_PROGRESS, COLLECTION, COMPLETED, FAILED
 - date - this may only be the current date and time